npotteig/PyTrees_Copilot/README.md

 **Note**: This file can be modified or even replaced with the intended behavior for your system. `bt_node.py` can also be freely modified with new behaviors or structure.
 This is merely a starting point and not the final design for the BT.

-Finally, we launch our script to view the behavior tree execute and the value of temperature at each tick.
+Finally, we launch our script to view the behavior tree execution and the value of temperature at each tick.

 ```bash
 ./src/launch.sh -p heater_pkg